-Operation is subject to the following two conditions,

-- (1) this device may not cause interference and - (2) this device must accept any interference, including interference that may cause undesired operation of the device.
+This device complies with RSS-210 of the Industry Canada Rules.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.